HazyResearch/deepdive/examples/spouse/README.md

 #### Extracting & downloading the DBpedia data
 Our goal is to first extract a collection of known married couples from DBpedia and then load this into the `spouses_dbpedia` table in our database.
 To extract known married couples, we used the DBpedia dump present in [Google's BigQuery platform](https://bigquery.cloud.google.com).
-First we extracted the URI, name and spouse information from the dbpedia `person` table records in BigQuery for which the field `name` is not NULL.
+First we extracted the URI, name and spouse information from the DBpedia `person` table records in BigQuery for which the field `name` is not NULL.
 We used the following query:

 ```sql
 SELECT URI,name, spouse